2 Russians seek asylum after reaching remote Alaska island - NewsBreak

 Alaska Gov. Mike Dunleavy on Wednesday, as initial details of the situation were emerging, said he did not expect a continual stream or "flotilla” of people traversing the same route.
 He also warned that travel in the region could be dangerous as a fall storm packing strong winds was expected.

-It is unusual for someone to take this route to try to get into the U.S.
+It is seemingly unusual for someone to take this route to try to get into the U.S.

 U.S. authorities in August stopped Russians without legal status 42 times who tried to enter the U.S. from Canada.
 That was up from 15 times in July and nine times in August 2021.